NewYork-Presbyterian Hospital: Weill Cornell Medical Center

-In August 2011, Becker's Hospital Review listed the New York-Presbyterian Hospital/ Weill Cornell Medical Center as number 4 of the 100 Top Grossing Hospitals in America with $7.52 billion in gross revenue.
+In August 2011, Becker's Hospital Review listed the New York-Presbyterian Hospital/Weill Cornell Medical Center as the fourth-largest grossing hospitals in the nation with $7.52 billion in gross revenue.

 Allen Hospital

-The Allen Hospital is located at 5141 Broadway and West 220th Street in northernmost part of the Inwood neighborhood of Manhattan.
+The Allen Hospital is located at 5141 Broadway and West 220th Street in northernmost part of the Inwood section of Manhattan.
 The General Surgery Group of The Allen Hospital specialize in the treatment of hernias and gallbladder diseases.
 The Hospitalist group and Internal Medicine and Family Medicine residents care for the adult medical patients.
 There is an active Labor and Delivery Department.
 It also has the Mila Conanan Memorial Chapel, named after Mila P. Conanan, who had been on the medical center staff for 20 years and the operating rooms director at the Allen Pavilion for three years before her death in 1990.

+Suicide of emergency room medical director

-In 2020, Allen Hospital faced the COVID-19 pandemic along with the city.
-Among the casualties was the medical director of the emergency department, Dr Lorna Breen.
-After contracting the COVID-19 coronavirus whilst treating patients and returning to work after recuperation, the police department in Charlottesville, Virginia, released a statement that Dr Breen had died as a result of self-inflicted wounds shortly after they responded to an emergency call at her family home and she was taken to UVA hospital.
+In 2020, Allen Hospital and New York City faced the COVID-19 pandemic.
+Among the pandemic's fatalities was the medical director of the emergency department, Lorna Breen.
+After contracting the COVID-19 coronavirus while treating patients and returning to work after recuperation, the police department in Charlottesville, Virginia, released a statement that Breen had died as a result of self-inflicted wounds shortly after they responded to an emergency call at her family home and she was taken to the University of Virginia hospital.
 Police Chief RaShall Brackney was quoted in an official statement: